 In non-SDM, when CSN or CS1N are high, the D[0:7], INITN, and BUSY pins are tri-stated.
-When both CSN and CS1N are driven to a high value, they will reset the Bypass/Flow-Through register.
 CSN and CS1N are interchangeable when controlling the D[0:7], INITN, and BUSY pins.

 When SDM is selected and CSN or CS1N are high, the D[0:7], INITN, and BUSY pins are tri-stated.
 If the Flash has not been programmed a high on both CSN and CS1N will cause the LatticeXP to drive the INITN pin low to reset the internal FPGA configuration circuitry.
 The LatticeXP will then monitor D[0:7] waiting for the configuration preamble.
 CSN and CS1N are interchangeable when controlling the D[0:7], INITN, and BUSY pins.